ray-project/ray/doc/source/serve/configure-serve-deployment.md

 # Configure Ray Serve deployments

+In this guide, you will learn about:
-This guide walks through the parameters that are configurable for a Ray Serve deployment, as well as the different locations where you can specify the parameters.
+- What parameters are configurable for a Ray Serve deployment
+- The different locations where you can specify the parameters.

+## Configurable parameters

 You can also refer to the [API reference](../serve/api/doc/ray.serve.deployment_decorator.rst) for the `@serve.deployment` decorator.

-## Configurable parameters

 - `name` - Name uniquely identifying this deployment within the application.
 If not provided, the name of the class or function is used.
 - `num_replicas` - Number of replicas to run that handle requests to this deployment.
 Defaults to 1.